-If you’re feeling hungry head down to Willow Tea Rooms for an altogether tranquil experience.
-Inspired by Mackintosh, The Willow Tea Rooms at 97 Buchanan Street are modelled on Kate Cranston’s Ingram Street Tea Rooms with the recreated White Dining Room and Chinese (Blue) Room.
+Across Buchanan Street, you’ll find Willow Tea Rooms for an altogether tranquil experience.
+Inspired by Mackintosh, The Willow Tea Rooms at 97 Buchanan Street is modelled on Kate Cranston’s Ingram Street Tea Rooms with the recreated White Dining Room and Chinese (Blue) Room.
 Serving breakfast, morning coffee, lunch, afternoon tea, tea, scones and cakes – all served all day every day!

 Worth checking out…..